 The recent global pandemic, involving restrictions on movement, social distancing and the displacement of many work activities to the home, has created an upsurge of interest in changes in the distribution and sequencing of our daily activities.
 Time use diary data is recognised as the leading source of evidence on this topic.
 The purpose of this paper is to provide a timely overview of the current state-of-the-art in respect of the design of time use surveys for rapid, online or smartapp deployment.
 It has three parts: firstly, for those who are looking for an overview of the various diary designs in use, we briefly summarise the main methods currently deployed to collect time use data.
-Secondly, for those interested in learning more about the development of time use diary data collection, we present an overview of the history of the development of the various kinds of diary designs and purposes, from their origin in the late 1800s.
-Finally, we present a detailed example of a specific kind of diary design, the 'Drag-and-drop diary', that may be of particular interest in respect of the sudden demand for new data on time use as it is both user-friendly to complete and capable of rapid online adaptation and deployment.
+Secondly, for those interested in learning more about the development of the various kinds of diary designs and purposes, from their origin in the late 1800s.
+Finally, we present a detailed example of a specific kind of diary design, the 'click-and-drag diary' instrument, that may be of particular interest in respect of the sudden demand for new data on time use as it is both user-friendly to complete and capable of rapid online adaptation and deployment.